Sk-Kalesha/Home/README.md

 Technologies Used

-HTML and CSS for the frontend
+HTML and CSS for the frontend,
 JavaScript for the frontend logic

 Features